Effece/Effece/README.md

 # Effece

 Hi.
 I'm a 16yo programmer.
-I mainly use Python, but I'm also trying to learn new languages, like Java, C / C++ (also D), Pascal...
+I mainly use Python, but I'm also learning (/ mastering?) new languages, like Java, C / C++ (also D), Pascal...
 I have nothing to say other than the fact that I have nothing to say making me say something which isn't nothing as I said before.